sweagleExpert/templates/models/oracle/README.md

-# ORACLE CONFIGURATION FILE RULES
+# ORACLE CONFIGURATION FILE SYNTAX RULES
   # Any keyword in a configuration file that should be recognized as beginning a parameter that includes one or more keyword-value pairs must be in the far left column of a line.
 If it is indented by one or more spaces, it is interpreted as a continuation of the previous line.
   # All characters must belong to the network character set (see the next section).
   # Keywords are not case sensitive.
 Values may be case sensitive, depending on the operating system and protocol.